abdoulayegk/my-dots_bspwm/README.md

 **Bar:** Polybar
 **Music player:** ncmpcpp + mpd
 ## Flaws
-- Of course there are a lot changes that needs to be made and as such might take way longer to configure the dotfiles.
+- Of course, there are a lot of changes that need to be made and, as such, it might take way longer to configure the dotfiles.

 ## To-do
 - [x] polybars